About Krown Longboards

 The board has a compact design and is very durable thanks to its construction.
 This board’s use of a compact design makes it easy to transport from place to place.
 That coupled with the trucks and the wheels make it easy to ride and give the board a high turning radius.
 Because of the clear smooth finish, it is also simpler to clean than other options.

 When looking at this board, there’s only one major issue.
-The wheels used in the construction of this board come very tight, so you will have to have some time to break them in to make the ride as smooth as possible.
+The wheels used in the construction of this board come very tight, so you will need some time to break them in to make the ride as smooth as possible.